weigo495959/what-s-new-/README.md

  details of the project is still secret and is not yet finished.

- so, i'm well be work as best as i can to make it possible because i like the enjoyment create it as well as innovate it
+ so, i'm well be work as best as i can to make it possible because i like the enjoyment to create it as well as innovate it

  because that is my life career